 The recommended list in the section above follows a roughly chronological order of the major events and storyline of the Bible.
 This second option puts the entire Bible into chronological order.

 One way to read the Bible in chronological order is to find a Bible reading chart that organizes it that way.
 Crossway has a good Chronological Bible Reading Plan that’s divided into 365 days.
 Click on the image below to download the PDF.

-Another good way to read the entire Bible this way is to get a chronological bible like the One Year Chronological Bible NLT (Link to Amazon).
-It’s formatted into 365 daily readings in chronological order.
+Another good way to read the entire Bible this way is to get a chronological Bible like the One Year Chronological Bible NLT (Link to Amazon).
+It’s conveniently laid out into 365 daily readings in chronological order.